Skip to navigation Skip to content

 Choosing the Right Conductive Fabric Gasket for Your Application

-If you’re still unsure of where to go next, reach out to the expert engineering team at Modus Advanced.
-We’re ready to partner with you in bringing your life-changing and life-saving projects to life.
+If you're still unsure of where to go next, reach out to the expert engineering team at Modus Advanced.
+We're ready to partner with you in bringing your life-changing and life-saving projects to life.
+Our experience with EMI shielding solutions, including fabric-over-foam gaskets, conductive elastomers, and other shielding products, allows us to guide you towards the best solution for your specific application.

 sumbit-a-design